 If you do get to the bottom, a bit of walking in the creek will likely be required to get close to the base of the falls.

 Since I didn’t go to the bottom, I opted instead to enjoy Lewis Falls from above.
 This is also not without danger as the cliffs here are high and sheer.
 Be very cautious exploring the edges of the cliff.

 On the opposite bank of Heberly Run, you’ll notice an old forest road that climbs into the woods.
 This is the continuation of the loop hike described in Jeff Mitchell’s “Hiking the Endless Mountains“.
-I hope some day to complete this loop, but opted not to since I was hiking alone.
+I hope someday to complete this loop as it’s one of Pennsylvania’s best waterfall hikes but opted not to since I was hiking alone.

 However, if you want to see another waterfall, you can follow this road up a short distance.
 Just past an old chimney, you’ll see a small 8-foot waterfall on Quinn Run.
 More waterfalls exist further upstream, but those get harder and harder to find and see as you continue.

 Driving on Grassy Hollow Road in State Game Lands 13

 Grassy Hollow Road is open only for some of the spring and fall, but when it is open it cuts a large portion of the walking out of this hike while still allowing you to see all three waterfalls on Heberly Run in State Game Lands 13.

 If you opt to drive on this road, make sure to bring a vehicle with a somewhat high clearance (a standard SUV should do just fine).
 I would not have felt comfortable driving this road in my car.

 It’s also worth noting that this road is very narrow and for most of it, coming upon another car would be a rather difficult situation as the road is not wide enough for two cars and there are steep drop-offs on one side.